Vice President Vance casts tie-breaking Senate vote to narrowly confirm Pete Hegseth as defense secretary

 While Senate GOP leaders had been uncertain about how McConnell and Sen. Thom Tillis of North Carolina would vote as of Friday afternoon, Tillis ultimately voted in favor of the nomination.

-With their slim majority, Republicans could only afford to lose three Republican votes and still confirm Hegseth with a tie-breaking vote by Vance, and Hegseth had been engaged with senators as his confirmation came down to the wire.
+With their slim majority, Republicans could only afford to lose three GOP votes and still confirm the defense secretary with a tie-breaking vote by Vance.
+Hegseth had been engaged with senators as his confirmation came down to the wire, according to senior adviser Eric Ueland.

-“There’s been a lot of conversations between the secretary-designate and lots of senators,” senior adviser Eric Ueland told CNN ahead of the vote.
+“There’s been a lot of conversations between the secretary-designate and lots of senators,” Ueland told CNN ahead of the vote.

+Tillis sad he spoke with Hegseth for “nearly 2 hours” on Friday, before the senator announced he would back his nomination.

 The nominee had faced criticism in the days leading up to his confirmation.